Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Numerical Methods

 \subsection{Steady State}

 The viscous time at a distance $R$ from the binary barycenter is defined as follows,

-Given our choice of constants, and for an integration time of up to $t_{\rm sim} = 5000 P_{\rm b}$ in our simulations, our disks are viscously relaxed out to a radius up to $R_{\rm \nu} \sim 17 a_{\rm b}$, well into a regime where the disk can be considered axisymmetric.
+Given our choice of constants, and for an integration time of up to $t_{\rm sim} = 10000 P_{\rm b}$ in our simulations, our disks are viscously relaxed out to a radius up to $R_{\nu} \sim 27 a_{\rm b}$, well into a regime where the disk can be considered axisymmetric.
 Since our disks are finite and thus viscously spreading, the system never reaches a true steady state.
 However, a quasi-steady state is reached when the total accretion rate $\dot{M}_{\rm b}$ of the binary immersed in a disk of initial mass $M_{\rm d,0}$ (within the characteristic radius $R_{\rm d,0}$) follows the time dependence of a viscously spreading disk (e.g. \citealt{Hartmann1998, Andrews2009}),

 In Figure \ref{fig:visc_spreading_acc} we present the long term accretion rate of a $e_{\rm b} = 0.00$, $q_{\rm b} = 1.00$ binary compared with the theoretical estimate from equation (\ref{eqn:visc_spread_mdot}).
-After an initial phase, we find that the rate of decay of the accretion rate agrees with the analytic model of a viscously spreading accretion disk.
+After an initial phase, the accretion rate measured in our simulations shows good agreement with the slope in equation \ref{eqn:visc_spread_mdot}, and thus matches the analytic model of a viscously spreading accretion disk.